 While often used, a plastic cover is not the best choice for a motorcycle cover.
-It will trap moisture, cause corrosion, and mold.
-You can get an affordable, breathable cover instead.
+It will trap moisture, potentially causing rust, corrosion, and mold.
+Instead, invest in an affordable, breathable cover.

-A final wash and wax before putting your bike away for the winter is an overall good idea.
+A final wash and wax before putting your bike away for the winter is a good idea.

 There are several reasons not to cancel your motorcycle insurance policy during the winter months.

 While the seasons may change, unseasonably warm and clear winter days are perfect for a motorcycle ride.
 An uninsured ride, however, could expose you to an unforeseen incident and potential legal risk.